groupdocs-viewer/Groupdocs.Viewer-References/english/net/groupdocs.viewer.options/htmlviewoptions/forexternalresources/_index.md

 | ArgumentNullException | Thrown when *createPageStream* is null. |
 | ArgumentNullException | Thrown when *createResourceStream* is null. |
 | ArgumentNullException | Thrown when *createResourceUrl* is null. |

-### Remarks

-For the code example, see the [documentation](https://docs.groupdocs.com/viewer/net/rendering-to-html/#rendering-to-html-with-external-resources).

 ### See Also